ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 wheels open up possibilities

+... plug-in, gui

-PyPI is way to deliver 1/2 and have user deliver final mile -->
+PyPI is way to deliver 1/2 and have reciever deliver final mile -->

 ---
 layout: default
 ---

-## A wheel lets your user
+## A wheel lets the reciever

 - install how they want
 - track where a package came from and what it brought